Burrawang to Avon Tunnel

 - protect the Illawarra and Greater Sydney from exposure to the risks of unexpected water quality incidents or asset failure

-- increase the calculated yield for the Greater Sydney Supply area by up to 35 gigalitres per year, on a long-term average basis.
+- increase the calculated yield for the Greater Sydney Supply area by an initial 10 gigalitres per year

 - investigate inclusion of a hydropower generation plant